-When pullets are nearing their first lay, their behavior changes.
+When pullets are nearing their first egg lay, their behavior changes.
 They may spend more time with the rooster, crouch for breeding or investigate the nesting area.
-At this time, keep hens in the coop for short periods of time.
-Place golf balls or decoy eggs in the nesting boxes to help hens understand the use of the nesting boxes.
+At this time, keep them in the coop for short periods of time.
+Place golf balls or decoy eggs in the nesting boxes to help them understand the use of the nesting boxes.

 The first few eggs a hen lays may be irregular – possibly small in size, with soft shells, no yolks or double yolks – but, after a week or so, egg production should become more consistent, with peak performance at about 30 weeks of age and egg goals changing each year.

-To help hens lay strong and stay strong, keep the following #FlockStrong tips in mind.
+To help hens lay strong and stay strong, provide them with these necessities:

 Prepare chicken nesting boxes in the chicken coop.

 A general rule for nesting box size is one 1-foot square nesting box for every four laying hens.
 The flock will take turns using the boxes.
 Line each nest box with a thick layer of straw, pine shavings or other bedding to cushion the eggs.
-Keep the nesting boxes up off the floor in the darkest corner of the coop with privacy to the hen.
+Keep the nesting boxes up off the floor in the darkest corner of the coop to give your ladies privacy.

 Each nest area should have a uniform environment.
 After a hen lays her first egg, it’s her tendency to lay in the same spot moving forward.
 If the hens decide one nest is preferable to the others, they may all try to use that nesting box, causing themselves stress, which can lead to egg breakage or egg eating.

-Sometimes hens all use the same nesting box even though they are all uniform.
-As long as the birds aren’t fighting or harming each other, this is probably not a big issue.
-If you are concerned about it, consider blocking access to the preferred nest box and guiding the hens to use one of the other available boxes.
+Sometimes all your hens will use the same nesting box.
+As long as the birds aren’t fighting or harming each other, this is not a big issue.
+If you are concerned, consider blocking access to the preferred nest box and guiding the hens to other available boxes.
 Once the hens have decided the other nest boxes work just as well, allow them access to the original nest box.

 Consider chicken coop light.